Butteryourfield/Flutter-Clock/README.md

-# Flutter Clock
+# Digital Flutter Clock

 This is my flutter clock...

-Licensed under 'Apache'
+Licensed under 'Apache License 2.0'

 Assets used...